Decision Management Plan: An Important Component of the PMP

 The key issues section of the DMP is optional; your study may not have any unusually complex issues at this point.
 This section should be used to identify critical items that will require vertical team (or perhaps technical team) input or agreement before the decision can be made.
 These may be technical, policy, or legal issues.
 Common examples include unusual assumptions about future without project conditions, usage of an unfamiliar data source or a new model, policy waivers that may be required, etc. This may also be a place to discuss key uncertainties, summarizing the highest risk items that can be found in the risk register, and the actions the study team has taken to manage those risks.

 The DMP must be explicit about what decision criteria will be used in each planning decision.
 In general, planners use the four criteria identified in the 1983 Economic and Environmental Principles and Guidelines for Water and Related Land Resources Implementation Studies (P&G) as formulation and evaluation criteria: Completeness, Effectiveness, Efficiency, and Acceptability.
-In practice, we use a combination of quantitative and qualitative criteria to represent or evaluate plans against the P&G criteria.
-These may include costs, environmental impacts, social impacts, economic benefits, environmental outputs, public safety, legal requirements, etc. For each decision, the DMP must explicitly identify which criteria are to be used and what metrics will represent those criteria.
+In practice, we use a combination of quantitative and qualitative criteria to evaluate plans against the P&G accounts (National Economic Development, Regional Economic Development, Environmental Quality, and Other Social Effects).
+For each decision, the DMP must explicitly identify which criteria are to be used and what metrics will represent those criteria.
 The data source, method, model, or analytical procedures used should also be explicitly identified, as a means to convey the sources of uncertainty in these metrics.
 Explicit descriptions help the team to use the risk register to assess the uncertainty and resulting risk in using these criteria in the planning decision, and provide information important to members of the vertical team for understanding the PDT’s path forward.